wmjg-alt/NewsVsElections/README.md

-## A mini demo of the predictions on the test set can be run on FLASK with web_demo.py
+## A mini flask demo of the predictions on the test set can be run w/ web_demo.py
+    * need best_performers